MSc Tourism and Hospitality alumna Lena Liang and professor Statia Elliot talk about the program.

 - A current copy of your CV or resume.

-- A copy of your English proficiency test is required if English is not your first language.
-Please upload a copy of your results and use the following school code to send an official copy to the University: 0892.
-If you completed a degree in English, this requirement may be waived.
-Contact the Graduate Program Assistant for more information.
+- Proof of English proficiency if English is not your first language.
+Please upload a copy of your results and use school code 0892 to send an official copy to the University.

 Note: when uploading documents to WebAdvisor, you will have 5 minutes to replace an uploaded document if you wish to (ie. if you’ve uploaded the wrong document).
 Once the document link is inactive, you must contact the Office of Graduate and Postdoctoral Studies (email@example.com) to replace a document.